-Nel Noddings has produced an important body of work, over a number of years, arguing that schools need to pay more attention to the teaching of care and compassion among students (see, for example, Noddings, 1992, 2005).
+Nel Noddings has produced an important body of work, over a number of years, arguing that schools need to pay more attention to the teaching of care and compassion among students (see for example, Noddings, 1992, 2005).
 In a recent collection (Noddings, 2005) she and other scholars consider ways to educate citizens 'for global awareness' and Noddings argues that all subjects have a contribution to make in educating citizens.
-'Even mathematics', she argues, 'the most closely defined of all subjects-can include a study of birthrates, incomes, comparative health data, war casualties, the cost of social programs, systems of taxation, and appropriate means for collecting and evaluating such data' (2005, p.
-123).
+'Even mathematics' she argues 'the most closely defined of all subjects - can include a study of birthrates, incomes, comparative health data, war casualties, the cost of social programs systems of taxation, and appropriate means for collecting and evaluating such data' (2005, p123).
 In arguing that mathematics be used to consider sources of inequality Noddings adds to a group of scholars who are concerned with equity and who maintain a similar position.
-Frankenstein (1989, 1990), Gutstein (2002) and others have designed approaches that encourage students to consider issues of equity in the world, to understand and care about matters of social justice, such as pay structures and government spending and to equip students with mathematical methods and ideas that enable them to take on injustices (Frankenstein, 1989, 1990; Gutstein et al., 1997).
+Frankenstein (1989, 1990), Gutstein (2002) and others have designed approaches that encourage students to consider issues of equity in the world, to understand and care about matters of social justice, such as pay structures and government spending and to equip students with mathematical methods and ideas that enable them to take on injustices (Frankenstein, 1989, 1990; Gutstein, Lipman, Hernandez & de los Reyes, 1997).
 Noddings, Gutstein, Frankenstein and their collaborators argue that mathematics teachers have responsibilities to educate for equity and they focus their attention on the ways that curricular examples may promote cultural and social awareness.
-In this article I will consider other ways in which mathematics teaching and learning can promote equity and fairness.
-In the USA there is much support for the use of curriculum materials that are designed to connect with students' cultures, in different subject areas (Tharp & Gallimore, 1988; Gutstein et al., 1997; Lee, 2001).
-The use of 'cultural modeling' (Lee, 2001, p.
-100) has been shown to be effective but the school that is the subject of this article did not explicitly relate mathematics to the students' home cultures.
+In this paper I will consider other ways in which mathematics teaching and learning can promote equity and fairness.
+In the US there is much support for the use of curriculum materials that are designed to connect with students' cultures, in different subject areas (Lee, 2001; Tharpe and Gallimore, 1988; Gutstein, Lipman, Hernandez & de los Reyes, 1997).
+The use of 'cultural modeling' (Lee, 2001, p100) has been shown to be effective but the school that is the subject of this paper did not explicitly relate mathematics to the students' home cultures.
 Their impressive achievements came about through a mathematics curriculum that was largely abstract but that enabled multiple methods, solution paths and points of discussion and negotiation.